Kiwinov/kiwinov.github.io/_pages/about.md

 I am an engineering undergrad from the Indian Institute of Technology Madras.

 I love solving challenging problems in tech.
-Working in deep-tech startups genuinely excites me for the same reason.
+Working in deep-tech genuinely excites me for the same reason.
 My interest in math and machine learning drives my career choices of late.

 Previously, I had been engaged as a Student Researcher in the intersection of AI and HCI at the [MIT Media Lab](https://www.media.mit.edu/) in Massachusetts Institute of Technology.
 I also worked in an early stage deep-tech startup, [Dirac Labs](https://diraclabs.com) for almost an entire year, taking up various responsibilities including ML Engineering, Research and Founder's Office Operations.